What Due Diligence Should You Do When Buying a Pharmacy?

 In both share and asset purchases, you must list all of the assets pertaining to the agreement.
 In a share purchase, that means all of the assets, including any prices outstanding and any valuations in respect to them.

-Assets are extensive, as they include everything from equipment within the pharmacy to computer software and even vehicles (if you have any within the business that are part of the sale, you’ll need to provide the logbook.)
+Assets are extensive, as they include everything from pharmacy equipment to computer software and even vehicles (if you have any within the business that are part of the sale, you’ll need to provide the logbook.)

 Commercial & customers (A.P.A)